omnimail/omnimail/README.md

 <a name="requirements"></a>
 ## Requirements

-This library uses PHP 5.5+.
+This library uses PHP 5.6 and greater version.

 <a name="installation"></a>
 ## Installation